 Step 1: Revisit the idea of a book critic.
 Explain to students that critics often publish their critiques of books in the form of a book review.

-Step 3: Pass out a copy of the Book Review Template (PDF) to each student.
-(You may have your own form that you like better).
+Step 3: Pass out copies of the Critic's Corner Book Review Template printable (or your own version, if you have a form that you like better).
 Go through each part of the book review form so that students become familiar with what is included in a review.
-Be sure to point out that a review is different from a summary since it includes the reader's personal opinion and usually does not give away the ending.
+Be sure to point out that a review is different from a summary, since it includes the reader's personal opinion and usually does not give away the ending.

 Step 4: Using a book that you have previously read aloud to the class, model for students how to complete the book review form.

-Step 6: I always have the book reviews due on Friday, the day on which those students present their reviews to their classmates on our class talk show: Critic's Corner.
+I always have students' book reviews due on Friday, the day on which those students present their reviews to their classmates on our class talk show: Critic's Corner.

-Step 7: To produce Critic's Corner, I hang a large "Critic's Corner" sign decorated with battery-operated Christmas lights behind a table, at which students take turns reading their book reviews to the class.
-(Parents are aware that the book reviews will be read aloud, so students are asked to practice presenting their reviews to their parents at home in preparation for the talk show in class.)
+Step 6: To produce a Critic's Corner book review talk show, I hang a large "Critic's Corner" sign decorated with battery-operated string lights behind a table, at which students take turns reading their book reviews to the class.
 I even use theme music and host the show to make it more authentic.

 Supporting All Learners